 Today, cybercrime in the health care sector in most cases is aimed at obtaining money through extortion.
 The activity of intruders may be associated with disruption of the work of organizations, compromise of institutions and individuals.
 Attacks on supply chains are carried out in order to disrupt the functioning of companies.

 This is where the public's conviction arises that the state structures are unable to provide adequate protection against cybercrime, let alone working ahead of the curve.
 As a result, more than half of patients who use the healthcare system do not trust it to protect sensitive data.
 Under such conditions, private companies can only build a “line of defense” against cyber attacks on their own, without relying on government mechanisms.
+What parts of the health care system are targeted by fraudsters and lead to weakened protection?

 What types of attacks are most often used by the attackers?